xaptonuon/html200-adopt-a-dog/ReadMe.md

 # Site Pages
 ## Home
-This page is for the user to see what types of dogs they like.
-There is no server logic to this page so the users choice is not persisted from page to page.
+The Home page provides the user with an introduction to Adopt-a-Dog Seattle, showcasing some select dogs up for adoption and a sneak peak at the blog.

 ## Dogs
-This page is to see all the dogs that are for the user to choose and see what they like.
-There is no server logic to this page so the users choice is not persisted from page to page.
+This page shows all dogs that are currently available for adoption. that are for the user to choose and see what they like.

 ## Blog
-This page is a blog page to inform users of what they can do with their new adopted dog.
+This blog page provides users with helpful dog care information and news.

 ## Checkout
-This page is to fill out all the information so that the user can buy the dog.
-Checkout functionnality has not been implemented yet.
+The checkout page helps users confirm their personal information and proceed with reserving adoptions.

 # User Personas
 Users for the site are primarily adults over the age of 18 in Western Washington State.
 Since this site is newly launched, there is a lack of user-analytics collected at this time.
 Site visitor data can be collected over time and evaluated on different browsers/devices.
 WebKit and Chromium based browsers are primarily targeted.